--ΗΔΙΙ OWEE V PIF DCF
+-HALLOWEEN PLEDGE-

+HALLOWEEN FLEDGE-
-Because I believe t and sometimes cause pa ain and severe fi nancial loss, and are unsportsmanlike, I hereby pledge m yself to refrain : from taking par in such practices

-this year, and to use my vent such acts. y influence with my friends and associates to pre-
+Because I believe the usual Halloween pranks amount to vandalism, and sometimes cause pain and severe financial loss, and are unsportsmanlike, I hereby pledge myself to refrain from taking part in such practices this year, and to use my influence with my friends and associates to prevent such acts.

-001

-I attend " sch

-I attend sçh 501
+I attendschool

-I attend (Sign here) sçn

-I attend This/coupon, when sign signing.
-Part County of the second states and a
+This coupon, when signed, is to be presented to the teacher of the pupil signing.
+Halloween falls on Oct.
+31.